nvaccess/nvda/devDocs/startupShutdownInstall.md

 ## As a user, NVDA can be started by:

 1. For an installed copy:
-    1. Ctrl+Alt+N
+    1. Ctrl+Alt+N (Desktop shortcut)
-    1. Via secure desktop/ease of access
+    1. Automatically via Ease of Access on the Windows sign-in screen (at boot or signing out of a previous session)
+    1. Automatically via Ease of Access on User Account Control (UAC) screens
     1. Via startup
 1. For an installed copy, portable copy, installer:
     - By running the exe (see cli options too).